boofiboi/xash-rt/README.md

 - Improvements to the path traced lighting shaders (Less noise, more accuracy, better performance)
 - Improvements to refraction shader, including ability to have colored glass (No more crystal clear, ultra polished glass)

+### DLSS will not be supported until/unless I can get someone with an nVidia GPU to test (I run an RX 7600)